JoCosta/PortfolioWebsite/README.md

 # PortfolioWebsite
-Bootstrap Portfolio Website for chef that shows a photo gallery based on jQuery.
+Bootstrap Portfolio Website for a chef that shows a photo gallery with creations, based on jQuery, along with professional and contact information.